-In 5 minutes walking distance from the metro station of Acropolis, is one over popular landmark of Athens.
-This is the temple of Zeus (mostly known as Columns of the Olympian Zeus).
-The remaining part is part of a colossal temple situated right there.
+In 5 minutes, walking from the metro station of Acropolis is one over the famous landmark.
+This temple (mostly known as the Columns of the Temple of Olympian Zeus).
+The remaining part of the Temple of Olympian Zeus is part of a colossal temple that used to be there.

 Temple of Poseidon

-There are such all over Athens.
-Most of them are located in the center of Athens, but some are situated near the mountains of Imittos and Parnitha.
-Such churches are: Agios Eleftherios Church, Church of the Holy Apostles, Daphni Monastery, Kaisariani Monastery,
+There are such all over the city.
+Some are near the mountains of Imittos and Parnitha.
+Such churches are Agios Eleftherios Church, Church of the Holy Apostles, Daphni Monastery, Kaisariani Monastery,

-A quite big variety of museums are spread all over Athens.
-Many are around the center of Athens, and a good number resides at the northern suburbs.
-You must visit the: National Archaeological museum, War museum, Floating Naval museum, Museum of Cycladic Art, Benaki museum, Jewish museum, Greek Folk Art museum, Museum of Greek Folk Musical Instruments, Spathario Museum of Shadow Theatre, Emotions Museum of Childhood, Museum of the Ancient Agora, Numismatic Museum, National History Museum (Old Parliament).
+Plenty of museums in Greece are spread all over Athens, and in some, you can experience Greek art (contemporary and Ancient).
+You must visit the: National Archaeological Museum, War museum, Floating Naval Museum, Museum of Cycladic Art, Benaki Museum, Jewish museum, Greek Folk Art Museum, Museum of Greek Folk Musical Instruments, Spathario Museum of Shadow Theatre, Emotions Museum of Childhood, Museum of the Ancient Agora, Numismatic Museum, National History Museum (Old Parliament).

 Art Collections & Galleries

-The area is known like that due to the old gas factory at the area.
-Metro station is “Kerameikos”.
-Here you will find another variety of restaurants, bars and events.
-Inside the restored Gkazi (gas) factory a very good number of events and exhibitions take place all year long.
+Inside the restored Gkazi (gas) factory a whole number of events and exhibitions take place all year long.

 Lycabettus (via Funicular)

-Mythology claims that The hill of Lycabettus was created from a rock goddess Athena dropped there.
-The top of the hill hosts a church and a nice restaurant.
-At the hill base exists a big area where many concerts take place during spring and summer time.
-The surrounding area is one of the expensive ones of Athens (Kolonaki).
+Mythology claims that The Lycabettus hill was created from a rock goddess Athena dropped there.
+The top of the Lycabettus hill hosts a church and a nice restaurant.

-This area is considered by many a central meeting point or the center of Athens, yet it is not.
+Many consider this as a central meeting point, yet it is not.
 The things to see here is the Parliament, the small coffee houses around the lower square (yet a bit pricey), and you can access the National Gardens for a nice walk.
-When in front of the Parliament arrange to do 2 things: To feed the pigeons and to watch the Guard change in front of the Monument of the Unknown Soldier.
-If you plan to do some high price shopping then Kolonaki area is at 5 minutes walking distance from there.

 Athenian Street Art

-If you plan to visit this mountain -and a suburb- of Athens then do arrange to go to Penteli Observsatory, which is the National Observatory of Athens.
+If you plan to visit this mountain -and a suburb- of Athens, then do arrange to go to Penteli Observatory, which is the National Observatory.
 Here is the schedule.

 Stavros Niarchos Foundation Cultural Center (SNFCC)

 A must visit just for the pleasure of seeing it.
-This is a stadium mostly used for ceremonies.
+That is a stadium mostly used for ceremonies.
 Great for pictures and to know the story behind it.
-It’s history is related to modern Olympic Games.
+Its history is related to the modern Olympic Games.

 Herod Atticus Odeon

-This is a place to visit and feel the ancient spirit of Greece.
-Many events, concerts and theatrical performances take place.
-Many are in Greek but (depending on the summer period) there is a variety that is “language-independent”.
-For example in 2017 there are many non Greek ones.
-Check the schedule here.
+That is a place to visit and feel the ancient spirit of Greece.
+Many events, concerts, and theatrical performances take place.
+Many are in Greek but (depending on the summer period) there is a variety that is “language-independent.”

 Vegan, Vegetarian, Hallal Food cuisine

-For those who avoid any kind of meat, or pork only, the variety is huge.
-There are hallal specific restaurants (for Muslims, Jews).
-A big variety of snack shops or restaurants serve snacks and meals suitable for vegans/vegetarians.
+For those who avoid any meat, or pork only, the variety is enormous.
+There are halal specific restaurants (for Muslims, Jews).
+A big range of snack shops or restaurants serves snacks and meals suitable for vegans/vegetarians.

-Every different suburb of Athens has a different range of days where people get out, and different options to have fun.
+Every different suburb of Athens has a diverse range of days where people get out and various options to have fun.
 This is also affected by season.

 Food & Wine Tours

-A small but clever amount of services provided by locals exist to help you taste the city (literally).
+A small but smart amount of services provided by locals exist to help you taste the city (literally).
 There are food and wine tours, even cook-with-a-local tours.
-For example these people here.
-These ones form here can also arrange for a multi-cultural and multi-theme experience.

 A good number of SPA’s exist mostly inside hotels.
-As mentioned, there are hammam’s for those you seek a different type of relaxation.
-Do seek for Hammam houses for a different kind of experience and relaxation.
+As mentioned, there are hammams for those you seek a different type of relaxation.
+Do aim for Hammam houses for a different kind of experience and relaxation.

 Agora – Athens Central Market & Varvakeios

-If you stay in an apartment and want to cook, then do go there to shop fresh materials of everything.
-Outside these you will find many shops who also sell fresh herbs, nuts and any kind of spice.
+If you stay in an apartment and want to cook, then do go there to shop fresh materials for everything.
+Outside these, you will find many shops who also sell fresh herbs, nuts, and any spice.

-You will find a huge variety of such near Monastiraki and inside the Monastiraki Flea Market.
+You will find a wide variety of such near Monastiraki and inside the Monastiraki Flea Market.